Pål Fjelde

-Pål Fjelde (born 26 July 1994) is a Norwegian footballer who plays as a midfielder for Staal Jørpeland.
+Pål Fjelde (born 26 July 1994) is a former Norwegian footballer.
 Fjelde has previously played for Norwegian clubs Viking and Bryne, and had brief spells with Scottish Championship side St Mirren and Faroe Islands Premier League side 07 Vestur.

 Career

-Born in Jørpeland, Fjelde started his career in Staal Jørpeland IL.
+Born in Jørpeland, Fjelde started his career at Staal Jørpeland IL.
 He made his league debut as a substitute against Stabæk in June 2014.
 On 20 November 2014 he signed for Norwegian First Division side Bryne.

 On 12 January 2017, Fjelde transferred to Scottish Championship side St Mirren, signing with the club until the end of the 2016–17 season.
 Fjelde left the club at the end of his contract, having made seven appearances for the Buddies.

 Later and coaching career

 In January 2018, Fjelde returned to Bryne FK.
 Beside that, 24-year old Fjelde also coached the clubs U16s.
 Furthermore, he also coached in the talent project Jæder Talent, and worked at the club's football leisure scheme.

-In January 2020, Fjelde returned to his former childhood club Staal Jørpeland IL.
+In January 2020, Fjelde returned to his former childhood club Staal.
 He was also hired to coach Viking FK's 16-2 team.

-On 28 June 2020, Fjelde was also hired player-manager for Staal Jørpeland IL together with Vegard Oftedal on interim basis.
+On 28 June 2020, Fjelde was also hired player-manager for Staal together with Vegard Oftedal on interim basis.
 The duo was replaced on 3 August 2020.
 However, he continued as a player for the club and also in his coaching position at Viking.

+Fjelde was also a set-piece coach for Norway's national team.
+In July 2025, he was appointed set-piece coach at Burnley.